sidneychurch/Unity-VGP-2DPlatformer-Adv/01_Start/START.md

 # Title Screen
 ---
+Typically, every game would have a start screen / main menu / title screen.
+We're going to look at how to create one, which also shows how to load scenes and attach functions to buttons.

+___

-If you haven't already, rename the default scene from SampleScene to something like LevelOne
+* If you haven't already, rename the default scene from SampleScene to something like LevelOne.

-Right-click, Create > Scene > Scene
+* Then, Right-click, Create > Scene > Scene

 ![img.png](img.png)

-Name the new scene something like StartScreen
+* Name the new scene something like StartScreen

-Double-click StartScreen to load it.
+* Double-click StartScreen to load it.

-Add a UI Legacy Button
+* Add a UI Legacy Button
-Rename it to PlayBtn and make the text on the button say Play
+* Rename it to PlayBtn and make the text on the button say Play

-Do the same thing for two more buttons, but make them About and Quit
+* Do the same thing for two more buttons, but make them About and Quit

-Create an empty object called Buttons and place the buttons inside
+* Create an empty object called Buttons and place the buttons inside

-Arrange the buttons so that they align vertically.
+* Arrange the buttons so that they align vertically.

 ![img_1.png](img_1.png)

-Create a new script in the Scripts folder and name it StartBtns
+* Create a new script in the Scripts folder and name it StartBtns

-Open it
+* Open it

 First let's look at how we can load a scene.